tier4/driving_log_replayer_v2/docs/use_case/ground_segmentation.en.md

 This method involves adding a field to the point cloud data in the bag file to represent semantic labels.

-Synchronize and subscribe to topics before and after ground removal, and evaluate accuracy by comparing the number of points with ground labels.
+Synchronize and subscribe to topics before and after ground removal, and evaluate the accuracy by comparing the number of points with ground and non-ground labels.

 In this evaluation framework, the semantic labels are assumed to be recorded in an `INT32` field named `entity_id`.